BeataMaro/WildCamp/README.md

 # WildCamp - Vacation rental website.

-The site is a space advertising for travel and nature enthusiasts looking for a place to stay.
+The site is an advertising space fo travel and nature enthusiasts looking for a place to stay.
 A user can be a part of the social by registering and then add, edit and delete the campsites.
-Profile of campground consists of image gallery and reviews which includes rating based on the number of stars.
+Profile of campground consists of image gallery and reviews which include star based rating.

 ## Technologies
 Project is created with: